 In a pollution incident, the mobile telephone can be used as a means of notifying those individuals / organisations responsible for activating this PIRMP and managing the incident response.
+A series of 2-Way radios are also used in plant on site.

-Communication mechanisms for neighbouring properties, issuing media releases and providing information on Council's web site are detailed in the Summary of Community Notification & Communication provided in

-Table 9 of Section 4.3.2
+Communication mechanisms for neighbouring properties, issuing media releases and providing information on Council's web site are detailed in the Summary of Community Notification & Communication provided in Table 9 of Section 4.3.2